chrisaddessi/dns-sinkhole-ap/README.md

 # dns-sinkhole-ap
-make a DNS-sinkhole on a raspberry pi running the raspberry pi os
+make a dns-sinkhole on a raspberry pi running the Raspberry Pi OS

 ### Installation
 To install: